Live from New York, it's Saturday Night!

-"Live from New York, it's Saturday Night!" is a famous phrase typically featured on the American sketch comedy show Saturday Night Live, which runs on the NBC broadcast network.
-It is generally used as a way to end a cold opening sketch and lead into the opening titles/montage and cast introductions for the program.
+"Live from New York, it's Saturday Night!" is a famous catchphrase typically featured on the American sketch comedy show Saturday Night Live, which runs on the NBC broadcast network.
+It is generally used as a way to end a cold opening sketch and lead into the opening credit montage.

 Origin

-During the show's first season, the show was known simply as NBC's Saturday Night, due to the existence of an ABC show titled Saturday Night Live with Howard Cosell.
-This is how the phrase received its wording.
+During the show's first season, the show was known simply as NBC's Saturday Night because ABC was broadcasting a program titled Saturday Night Live with Howard Cosell.
+Thus, the phrase for NBC was worded differently than ABC’s program.
 The phrase was kept intact even after ABC's SNL was canceled and NBC's Saturday Night adopted the SNL name for itself.

 Instances used

-The phrase is typically spoken by a host, cast member(s), and/or musical guest, and has been used in every season except one (the 1981-1982 season, the first full season with Dick Ebersol as producer, except the October 31, 1981 episode).
-It was first said live on air by Chevy Chase, on SNLs first show on October 11, 1975.
+The phrase is typically spoken by one or more of: a host, cast member(s), and/or the musical guest.
+It has been exclaimed in every season except one (the 1981–1982 season, the first full season with Dick Ebersol as producer, except the October 31, 1981 episode).

+It was first said live on air by Chevy Chase, on SNL's first show on October 11, 1975.
+Lorne Michaels later explained in an oral history of the show that he made the decision to do a cold open on the Thursday night before the premiere episode.
+Using the phrase to signal the transition from the opening sketch to the rest of the show was a risky move, because it was immediately preceded by a surrealist sketch (indeed, the show's very first one) and the audience was not yet familiar with the show's format.

 For all but two of the first season's 24 episodes (Garrett Morris when Richard Pryor hosted and Gerald Ford when Ron Nessen hosted), Chase delivered the phrase after a pratfall of some kind.
 Even when the show is not aired on a Saturday—such as the Saturday Night Live Weekend Update Thursday specials aired from 2008 to 2012, and again in 2017—the traditional line is used.

 The person delivering the phrase usually breaks character and the fourth wall, in that the phrase is normally not spoken to other cast members as part of the regular dialogue in the opening sketch.
 Instead, the person suddenly turns (if not already facing downstage) and delivers the phrase directly to the audience and the camera with a full-throated shout.
-At the same time, the camera zooms in for a tight close-up shot of the person's face, followed by a dissolve to the show's opening montage and titles.
+At the same time, the camera zooms in for a tight close-up shot of the person's face, followed by a dissolve or smash cut to the show's opening montage and titles.
+In other sketches, when the phrase is delivered by multiple cast members, the camera usually zooms out as they shout the line.